Skip to Main Content

 Start with Global Navigation to manage the following if you are new to RMC Canvas.

-Back to Index of Canvas Tutorial Topics
+Back to the Index of Canvas Topics

-Communicate with Students in Canvas
+Communicating with Students

 Instructors should communicate regularly and clearly with students about each course.
 In hybrid or online teaching, frequent communication is especially important for student learning.
 For in-person teaching, Canvas Announcements can be an effective communication tool.
 Announcement messages can be received by students in the Canvas App and their RMC email.